-Next we move onto THE ROYAL BRITISH LEGION BUILDING.
-In the late 17th century a large red brick building with a tiled roof and dormer windows was built on the site where an ancient manor house was once situated.
+Next we move onto where we a large red brick building with a tiled roof and dormer windows.
+It is a late 17th century building it was built on the site where an ancient manor house was once situated.
 This brick building stood away from the road and was surrounded by a brick wall.
 Its address was number 2 Ousebank Street, but it was also called Brooklands House.

 It has over time been a private girls’ school, the town’s public library as well as being used as a doctor’s surgery.

 In 1980 it became a centre for the Royal British Legion.
 The gardens of the building are now publicly owned and lead down to the river.
-This year 2019 the building is now a social club and has no link with the British Legion.
+In 2019 the building became a social club and has no link with the British Legion.